slotix/dbconvert-streams-website/docs/guide/introduction.md

 ## What are the typical use cases for DBConvert Streams?

-The primary purpose of DBS is to allow applications to respond almost instantly when data in monitored databases changes.
+The main goal of DBS is to allow applications to respond almost instantly when data in monitored databases changes.
 Applications can do whatever they want with the collected `INSERT,` `UPDATE,` and `DELETE` events.

 1. Replicate data and synchronize information in data stores.
 1. Move changed data elsewhere, even copy data between different database types.